Level 3 Forest School Practitioners Award

 Completing this course will qualify participants to devise and run their own Forest school programmes.
 Greenbow Forest School training is as much an experience as a training course, and launches participants on a journey into the extraordinary realm of outdoor learning.
 Be prepared to get muddy and have plenty of fun.

-Delivered by Patrick Harrison, Level 4 Forest School instructor.
+Delivered by our trainers, Patrick, Maria and Richard.
 This is a Level 3 course, aimed at individuals who have a minimum Level 2 qualification in Youth Work, Child Care, Teaching OR relevant experience in working with children.

 Gain the skills, knowledge and confidence to work with children in the outdoor learning environment by: